andrew867/LuxPower-Advanced/README_ADVANCED.md

 ```

-# below will refresh the data in HA every 30 seconds.
+# Below will refresh the data in HA every 30 seconds.
 This is a work in progess

 Import the automation below, this will refresh the data roughly every 30 seconds depending when the inverter reads our request.
 WARNING: DO NOT SET IT LOWER OR IT WILL BREAK!
 This is due to the inverter taking time to respond, not my code!